ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 ## Introduction

-There seems to be something magical about discrete units working together to achieve a common goal.
-It may be particles finding the best solution in an optimization problem, or strangers collaborating to build open-source projects.
-Even if these elements act independently, the sum total of their actions contribute to a recognizable whole.
+There is something magical about discrete things working together to achieve a common goal.
+It may be particles in a swarm algorithm, or contributors in open-source projects.
+Independent as they were, the sum total of their actions give way to a recognizable whole.

 <!-- TODO: ASSETS maybe GIF of particles from pyswarms, and open-source stuff -->

+What piqued my interest is this idea of **emergence**, where new properties show up when discrete units interact with one another.
 I'd like to explore this idea further with Conway's Game of Life.
-It's a cellular automaton with well-defined states, discrete units called *cells*, and some form of self-propagation.
-In Game of Life, you have four rules:
+It's a type of cellular automata with well-defined states and self-propagation.
+It is governed by four rules:
 * Overpopulation: if a living cell is surrounded by more than three living cells, it dies.
 * Stasis: if a living cell is surrounded by two or three living cells, it survives.
 * Underpopulation: if a living cell is surrounded by fewer than two living cells, it dies.
 * Reproduction: if a dead cell is surrounded by exactly three cells, it becomes alive.

 <!-- TODO: CITE cite jakevdp blogpost -->

-What piqued my interest the most is that given limited resources, the cells act independently and compete with one another.
-This opens up my question: *if these cells are independent, can they still build something greater than the sum of their parts?* (yeah, cheesy...)

 Units turn into groups, groups turn into systems, systems turn into complex ecosystems and so on.
 Sprites-as-a-service is a product of this exploration.